Here at The Oxford Artisan Distillery we want to do small things that make the world a better place.

 We are proud that from seed to still - and into the final bottle on the shelf - we distil incredible tasting spirits, quite unlike any others in the world, whilst supporting ancient methods of farming and encouraging biodiversity in the Oxfordshire countryside.

-The Oxford Artisan Distillery exclusively contracts five specially selected local organic farms on over 100 acres of English countryside, all located within a 50-mile radius of our distillery in Oxford.
+The Oxford Artisan Distillery exclusively contracts five specially selected local organic and regenerative farms on over 300 acres of English countryside, mostly within a 50-mile radius of our distillery in Oxford.

 Our farms grow our ancient heritage grain for us, the likes of which have not been grown extensively in England for well over a century.
 We are the only distiller in the world to use these populations of ancient heritage grains; painstakingly sourced, revived and bulked up over many years and grown sustainably in methods last used in the 1800s.
 As a result our spirits have a flavour that cannot be achieved from commercial grain; a signature maltiness with caramel undertones that wins us our rave reviews.